kareembadrsaber/electropi.ai_projects/README.md

-#firs_step_for_ML
+##firs_step_for_ML
-In the DataPrepKit capstone project, students will create a Python package that serves as a comprehensive toolkit for preprocessing datasets.
+##In the DataPrepKit capstone project
+students will create a Python package that serves as a comprehensive toolkit for preprocessing datasets.
 Leveraging their knowledge of NumPy and Pandas, students will design functions to seamlessly read data from various file formats, provide a data summary, handle missing values, and encode categorical data.
 The final deliverable will be a published package on PyPI under the name "DataPrepKit."
 Key Features:

 1. Data Reading: Implement functions to read data from different file formats such as CSV, Excel, and JSON, using Pandas.